Types of Licence

 Landward Production Licences

-Landward Production Licences follow the same pattern as the seaward version except that they contain no equivalent of the special ‘Innovate’ provisions.
+Landward Production Licences follow the same pattern as their seaward version.
 They are known formally as Petroleum Exploration and Development Licences (‘PEDLs’).
 The corresponding Model Clauses are at The Petroleum Licensing (Exploration and Production) (Landward Areas) Regulations 2014.

 A company that wants to explore and does not need exclusive rights to drill or produce can apply for an exploration licence.
 Exploration licences are useful for seismic contractors who wish to gather data to sell rather than to exploit geological resources themselves, and to holders of production licences who wish to explore outside the areas where they hold or require exclusive rights.
 There is a Seaward Exploration Licence and a Landward Exploration Licence.